 \section{Introduction}

-The theorem of Gross-Zagier \cite[Theorem $\S$I (6.3)]{GZ} represents one of the most significant advances on the conjecture of Birch and Swinnerton-Dyer to date, and forms the foundation for all progress made on the case of Mordell-Weil rank one through the techniques of Kolyvagin Euler systems and Iwasawa main conjectures.

-To recall it, let $E$ be an elliptic curve of conductor $N$ defined over the rationals ${\bf{Q}}$.
-Hence, $E$ is modular by fundamental work of Wiles \cite{Wi}, Taylor-Wiles \cite{TW}, and Breuil-Conrad-Diamond-Taylor \cite{BCDT}, and consequently parametrized by some cuspidal newform
+The theorem of Gross-Zagier \cite[Theorem $\S$I (6.3)]{GZ} represents one of the most significant advances on the conjecture of Birch and Swinnerton-Dyer to date, and forms the foundation for all progress made on the case of Mordell-Weil rank one through the techniques of Kolyvagin, Euler systems, and the Iwasawa main conjectures.
+To recall it, let $E$ be an elliptic curve of conductor $N$ defined over ${\bf{Q}}$.
+Hence, $E$ is modular by fundamental work of Wiles \cite{Wi}, Taylor-Wiles \cite{TW}, and Breuil-Conrad-Diamond-Taylor \cite{BCDT}, and hence parametrized by a cuspidal newform

 In particular, the Hasse-Weil $L$-function $L(E, s) = L(E/{\bf{Q}},s)$ of $E$ over ${\bf{Q}}$ has an analytic continuation $\Lambda(E, s) = L_{\infty}(E, s) L(E, s)$ to all $s \in {\bf{C}}$ given by a shift of the standard $L$-function, $\Lambda(s, \phi)= L_{\infty}(s, \phi)L (s, \phi)$